Tell It to the Frogs

 "Tell It To The Frogs" is the third episode of the first season of the post-apocalyptic horror television series The Walking Dead.
 It originally aired on AMC in the United States on November 14, 2010.
 The episode's teleplay was written by Charles H. Eglee, Jack LoGiudice and Frank Darabont, the creator of the series, from a story by Eglee and LoGiudice.
 It was directed by Gwyneth Horder-Payton.

 In the episode, officer Rick Grimes (Andrew Lincoln) finally reunites with his wife Lori (Sarah Wayne Callies), son Carl (Chandler Riggs) and best friend Shane Walsh (Jon Bernthal), although this reunion is short lived when he decides to return to Atlanta to rescue Merle Dixon (Michael Rooker), along with Daryl Dixon (Norman Reedus), Glenn Rhee (Steven Yeun), and T-Dog (IronE Singleton).
 After realizing that her husband is alive after all, Lori ends her tumultuous affair with Shane.
-That is when Shane takes out his frustration on the cruel and abusive Ed Peletier (Adam Minarovich).
+That is when Shane takes out his frustration on the cruel and abusive chauvinist, Ed Peletier (Adam Minarovich).